Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 E) Test SSH over Tailscale (before locking down public SSH)

 From your laptop, test Tailscale SSH connection.
-This uses Tailscale's built-in SSH (authenticated via your Tailscale identity), not your SSH keys.
+Use tailscale ssh (not plain ssh) — this uses Tailscale's built-in SSH authenticated via your Tailscale identity, not SSH keys.

 First connection — host key verification: